 Subject to turnover tax are entrepreneurs that in the course of their enterprise supply goods or render services in Aruba.
 The taxable base consists of all remunerations (in cash or in kind) received by the entrepreneur for the supply of goods or the rendering of services in Aruba.
-The rate is set on 1.5% for BBO and 2% for BAZV.
-Although it are different taxes, their tax bases and other characteristics are similar.
+The rate is set on 1.5% for BBO, 1.5% for BAVP and 3% for BAZV.

 - Goods and services.
 Goods are defined as all physical objects as stipulated in the Aruba civil code, but also include water, gas and electricity.
 Services are defined as all activities, except the supply of a good, rendered against a payment.

 - Payment.
 All income received that relates to the supply of a good or the rendering of a service is considered a payment.
-Therefore the BBO/BAZV charged on for example the supply of a good is also subject to BBO/BAZV.
+Therefore the BBO/BAZV/BAVP charged on for example the supply of a good is also subject to BBO/BAZV/ BAVP.
 If the payment received is not arm's length or non-monetary, the taxable base is the fair market value of the good supplied or the service rendered.
 An exception is made for own products, for which the payment is determined on the cost of the good.
-However, since the cash system is the general system for BBO/BAZV purposes, offsetting amounts is also deemed a payment.
+However, since the cash system is the general system for BBO/BAZV/BAVP purposes, offsetting amounts is also deemed a payment.
 Furthermore, the amount in Accounts Receivable that is there for more than two (2) years is also considered a payment.

 - Rendering of services.
 If services are rendered, the taxable event is there where the entrepreneur is established or has a permanent establishment from which the services are rendered.
 Exceptions are made for services related to:

 - Real estate, which services are taxable there where the real estate is located;

 - Movable property, which services are taxable where they are actually performed;

 - Transportation of goods and persons (including loading and offloading), movable property, culture, sports, science, education, entertainment or similar events, which are taxable there where the services are physically rendered.